Slideshow image

 Using our analogy, listening to Genesis gives us a good start in discovering the edges of the jigsaw puzzle.

-[1] As I’ve stated before, when I use the term ‘story’ in this context I do not mean fiction.
-If I asked you what your ‘story’ is, you would select various real experiences, events, and people and arrange them in a historical recounting of your life – that would be your ‘story’.
-So it is with God's 'Story' of the Bible: real people, events, places, and things selected and arranged as a narrative of God’s dealings with Humanity and Creation.
+[1] As I have stated before, I do not mean fiction when I use the term ‘story’ in this context.
+If I asked you your ‘story,’ you would select various real experiences, events, and people and arrange them in a historical recounting of your life – that would be your ‘story.’
+So it is with God’s ‘Story’ of the Bible: real people, events, places, and things selected and arranged as a narrative of God’s dealings with humanity and Creation.

 [2] Members of the Watchtower Society refer to themselves as “Jehovah’s Witnesses.”
-They do not believe in foundational truths revealed by God in the Bible such as Jesus being God in flesh; they do not believe in the all-sufficiency of the death of Jesus Christ for forgiveness; they do not believe in the physical resurrection of Jesus Christ from the dead.
-Their version of the Bible has been intentionally distorted to accommodate and support their organization's ideas and beliefs.
-John 1:1 and Colossians 1:15-18 are two examples of a multitude of such alterations.
+They do not believe in foundational truths revealed by God in the Bible, such as Jesus being God in flesh; they do not believe in the all-sufficiency of the death of Jesus Christ for forgiveness; they do not believe in the physical resurrection of Jesus Christ from the dead.
+Their version of the Bible has been intentionally distorted to accommodate and support their organization’s ideas and beliefs.
+John 1:1 and Colossians 1:15-18 are two examples of many such alterations.

 Photo Credit: richieinnc via Compfight cc